Share On Social!

 So how can you get involved?

 Ways to Get Involved

-First, check out our Salud Report Card to see what healthy change is needed in your town!
+First, check out our Health Equity Report Card to see what healthy change is needed in your town!

 Now that you know, here are some ways you can help shape local policies, programs, and services:

 Contact your local representatives to discuss your concerns.
 Ask them how you can get involved and which groups you should join.
 Although they won’t be an expert in every issue, they will likely know who to put you into contact with.

 Subscribe to their newsletters and follow them on social media.

 Follow city council meetings online by looking at past minutes and upcoming agendas.
 Attend a meeting when you see an issue you care about.

 Join a neighborhood association to discuss your concerns and potential solutions.
 Representatives and other decision makers can better share information with and receive input from an organized group of residents, like a neighborhood associations.